 Drowsy drivers and heavy traffic mean that traffic accidents are inevitable.
-But these tips from Ostroff Injury Law can help keep you safe on Black Friday and throughout the holiday shopping season.
+But these tips can help keep you safe on Black Friday and throughout the holiday shopping season.

 - Focus on driving.
 Eighty percent of car accidents are caused by driver distraction and Black Friday is a good opportunity to be distracted.
 Turn off your cell phone and avoid looking at sale flyers until you’ve reached your destination.

 - Don’t tailgate.
 When streets and parking lots are crowded, there is a good chance that the car in front of you will come to a sudden stop.
 Allow extra following distance, so you have plenty of time to react.